 The Northwest School of Wooden Boatbuilding is pleased to offer scholarship opportunities to assist students with quarterly tuition payments when available.
-School-administered scholarships are dispersed as tuition reductions and are applied incrementally each quarter to help cover the cost of attendance.
-The number of scholarships awarded per year will vary based on funding.
+School-administered scholarships are divided equally over the number of quarters in a student's program, and are applied each quarter toward tuition, beginning with the Fall Quarter.
+The number of scholarships awarded per year will vary based on funding, and are done on a first-come, first-served basis.